Your Wroclaw Travel Guide for the Perfect Weekend Escape

 This place may not be a secret to the locals, but we couldn’t find it online or in our guidebook, so it felt like a little secret to us.
 Ahhh, why can we only find places like this in Europe?!

-The Ossolineum Library in Wroclaw.
+The Ossolineum Library in Wroclaw macro details in Poland

-Hydrangeas in the Ossolineum
+Hydrangeas in the Ossolineumn macro details in Wroclaw

-This wasn't on our list of things to do in Wroclaw, but we're glad we found it by chance!
+This wasn't on our list of things to do in Wroclaw but we're glad we found it by chance

 Go in search of Wroclaw’s dwarves